Richard Mullins, MD

 Born and raised in St. Louis, Missouri, Dr. Mullins attended Dartmouth College in Hanover, New Hampshire, where he received a bachelor degree in biochemistry.
 He attended medical school at Bowman Gray School of Medicine of Wake Forest University in Winston-Salem, North Carolina, and completed his orthopaedic surgery residency at Indiana University in Indianapolis.
 Recognizing his keen interest in sports-related injury, Dr. Mullins pursued additional training with a Knee and Sports Medicine Fellowship at Louisiana State University.

-For over 22 years, Dr. Mullins has been a practicing orthopaedic surgeon, offering him an incredible breadth and depth of experience.
+For more than 30 years, Dr. Mullins has been a practicing orthopaedic surgeon, offering him an incredible breadth and depth of experience.
 Much of his practice is dedicated to injuries of the knee and shoulder with additional specialization in total knee and hip replacement.
 His skill and expertise is put to work regularly on college athletes as one of the official Orthopaedic Consultants for the University of Nevada Wolf Pack.

 Dr. Mullins believes in putting patient needs first – a philosophy that brought him and his colleagues at Great Basin Orthopaedics together.
 He works to get patients in the door for treatment as quickly as possible and then slows things down, taking his time with each patient to explain options and get them involved in their care.
 He simply believes in treating patients the same way he would treat a friend – with thoughtful care and individual attention.